alfredholmes/crypto_prices/README.md

 # crypto_prices
-Script that pulls historical daly data from cryptocompare and generates csv
+Script that pulls historical daily data from cryptocompare and generates csv

 to run you'll need the requests python libary
 ```